-Our Internship Program is an innovative training and education program for college students and graduates interested in understanding and developing the skills needed to manage a non-profit theatre organization.
+Our Non-Profit Business Management Internship Program is an innovative training and education program for college students and graduates interested in understanding and developing the skills needed to manage a non-profit theatre organization.
 We offer this unique internship opportunity to a diverse group of young people from the United States and around the world to develop their leadership abilities, develop creatively, and make a contribution to ATW’s community work.
-The program is open to college undergraduates and recent graduates with a career interest in non-profit arts management, and individuals who are considering a career change into the non-profit arena.
+The program is open to college undergraduates and recent graduates with a career interest in non-profit arts management, and individuals considering a career change into the non-profit arena.
 ATW interns get real-world experience and take on meaningful leadership responsibilities.
-Because we give people the opportunity to take on a lot of responsibility, they have the opportunity to develop far beyond what they may find in other internships.
+Because we give people the opportunity to take on a lot of responsibility, they can develop far beyond what they may find in other internships.

 Our program provides the remarkable opportunity to explore and discover how you can best contribute your unique potential to create tangible change in your life and the world, and to make a meaningful commitment to our shared community through a variety of award-winning programs operated by ATW.

-The program begins with a one to two week training program in theatre operations, enriched by reading essays written by ATW’s Artistic Director and Founder Thurman E. Scott, and viewing video documentaries of past programs and productions.
+The program begins with a one to two-week training program in theatre operations, enriched by reading essays written by ATW’s Artistic Director and Founder Thurman E. Scott, and viewing video documentaries of past programs and productions.
 The training period allows interns to learn about ATW’s core mission and creative philosophy while gaining hands-on knowledge of its operations.
-Interns are then assigned responsibility for focus areas within theatre administration, programming and production.
+Interns are then assigned to focus areas within theatre administration, programming, and production.
+Our robust Internship Program also offers the opportunity to specialize in several key areas including: Marketing and Social Media, Information Technology, Video Production & Content Creation, and Literary.

 In addition to their hands-on work at the theatre, interns have the opportunity to develop creatively by participating in meetings, planning sessions, and discussions led by Mr. Scott.
-ATW’s goal for the internship program is to provide motivated individuals with the requisite skills to operate and manage non-profit arts organizations, become integrated into New York’s cultural community, and develop skills that will serve them in their long term careers.
+Our goal for the internship program is to provide motivated individuals with the requisite skills to operate and manage non-profit arts organizations, become integrated into New York’s cultural community, and develop skills that will serve them in their long-term careers.

 Program runs year-round.
 Internships are unpaid.